sipherxyz/protocol-contracts/royalties-upgradeable/readme.md

-### Abstract upgradeable smart contracts for NFTs having royalties on Rarible.
+### Abstract upgradeable smart contracts for NFTs having royalties on Sipher.
 Based on @openzeppelin/contracts-upgradeable

 #### There are two versions: